Back

 Read my context engineering tutorial for Cursor.

-You want your LLM to have access to right context, but minimize context pollution.
-Your LLM to only should only have access to context relevant to its current task.
+You want your LLM to have access to right context, but minimize context pollution: only provide context relevant to its current task.

 At the codebase level: progressive disclosure of architecture details